 This template shall include all significant risk concentrations between entities in scope of group supervision and third parties, irrespective of the choice of calculation method or whether sectoral solvency rules have been used for the purposes of the group solvency calculation.

-The aim is to list the most important exposure (net maximum exposure) by counterparty (group or/and entity) outside the scope of the re/insurance group (maximum exposure per contract and if a reinsurer fails; off balance sheet risk concentration).
+The aim is to list the most important exposure (value of the exposure) by counterparty and by type of exposure (group or/and entity) outside the scope of the re/insurance group (maximum exposure per contract and if a reinsurer fails; off balance sheet risk concentration).
 It can be understood as the maximum possible exposure on a contractual basis and not necessarily be reflected on the balance sheet, but not taking into account any risk mitigation instruments or techniques.
 Thresholds can be fixed by the group supervisor after consulting the group itself and the college.